 We'd also like to emphasize the platform-independence of this concept.
 You may run R-Studio Agent Emergency on any computer, provided that it's built on compatible hardware (Intel and PowerPC) and uses a supported file system (FAT12, FAT16, FAT32, NTFS, NTFS5, exFAT, Ext2/3/4FS, HFS, HFS+, HFSX, APFS, and UFS1, UFS2, UFS Big Endian).
 Windows, Linux, and Mac OS versions of R-Studio Corporate can be used to recover files over network.

-We also assume that your copy of R-Studio Corporate is properly registered and you have some basic knowledge of how to use R-Studio for data recovery.
+We also assume that your copy of R-Studio is properly registered and you have some basic knowledge of how to use R-Studio for data recovery.
 If necessary, you may consult its online documentation:

 R-Studio online help